FinalMask

 maxConnectionReceiveWindow: number

-These four are low-level QUIC window parameters.
+These four are the concrete QUIC window parameters.
 Do not change them unless you fully understand what you are doing.
-If you do need to change them, it is recommended to keep the ratio between stream and connection receive windows at 2:5.
+If you do need to change them, it is recommended to keep the ratio between the stream receive window and the connection receive window at 2:5.

 maxIdleTimeout: number